praesongprasit/letscatchup/README.md

 # letscatchup
-List of casual places in Wellington, NZ, where you can hear eachother speak
+List of casual places in Wellington, NZ, where you can hear each other speak